 How your savings are invested

-When contributions are received in to the Plan on your behalf, they are invested in managed funds, which hold money from hundreds of scheme members like you.
-These funds, in turn, invest your money in assets such as company shares, government bonds and cash deposits.
+When contributions are received in to the Plan on your behalf, they're invested in managed funds, which hold money from hundreds of scheme participants like you.
+These funds, in turn, invest your money in assets such as company shares, government bonds and cash funds.

 Two ways of deciding where your money goes

-If you’d rather not choose your own funds, your savings will automatically be invested in the default option for your Plan.
+If you’d rather not choose your own funds from the self-select range, your savings will automatically be invested in the default investment option for your Plan.
 This may be a single fund, or several funds combined as a strategy.

 A default option has been selected by the Trustees of your Plan and is carefully monitored.
 It may also be changed if the Trustees decide that a different option would be more appropriate.

-Keep in mind that default funds and strategies are designed to meet the needs of a wide range of people with different ages, backgrounds and income levels.
+Keep in mind that default investment strategies are designed to meet the needs of a wide range of people with different ages, backgrounds and income needs.
 Therefore, it is not guaranteed that your Plan’s default option will be right for your individual goals.

 The default option is often known as a ‘lifestyle strategy’ or ‘working life strategy.’
-This means that during the early years of your working life, your savings are invested in higher risk funds that have the potential for long-term growth.
+This means that during the early years of your working life, your savings are invested in higher risk investments, such as company shares, that have the potential for higher long-term growth, however this is not guaranteed.

-As you get closer to your retirement age, the strategy aims to protect its value by gradually moving your savings into more cautious investments.
-With this type of strategy, all the changes to your investments happen automatically – you don’t need to do anything.
+As you get closer to your retirement age, the strategy aims to preserve its value by gradually moving your savings into more cautious investments, such as bonds and cash funds.
+Please note the low risk investments still carry risk.
+With this type of strategy, all the changes to your investments happen automatically.

 You can choose funds from the range available through your Plan.
 This is often called self-select.
 It allows you to tailor an investment strategy to your individual goals.

-You can see which funds are available through your Plan when you login to PlanViewer.
+You can see which funds are available through your Plan when you log in to PlanViewer.
 Each fund has its own factsheet.
 If you are unsure about whether your choice of funds are suitable for your circumstances or you need advice on any of the options available to you, we recommend that you speak to an authorised financial adviser.
+You should regularly check the suitability of your investments so that they continue to match your attitude to risk and goals.

 Reviewing your savings